memsql/singlestore-spark-connector/README.md

 If they are satisfied, it will use this feature.
 Otherwise, it will check requirements for `readFromLeaves`.
 If they are satisfied, connector will use this feature.
 Otherwise, it will use non-parallel read.
-If the connector uses `readFromAggregators`, it will repartition the result on the SingleStore side before reading it and it will fail if creation of the result table will take longer than `1000` milliseconds.
+If the connector uses `readFromAggregators`, it will repartition the result on the SingleStoreDB side before reading it and it will fail if creation of the result table will take longer than `1000` milliseconds.

 ## Running SQL queries
-The methods `executeSinglestoreQuery(query: String, variables: Any*)` and `executeSinglestoreQueryDB(db: String, query: String, variables: Any*)` allow you to run SQL queries on a SingleStore database directly using the existing `SparkSession` object.
+The methods `executeSinglestoreQuery(query: String, variables: Any*)` and `executeSinglestoreQueryDB(db: String, query: String, variables: Any*)` allow you to run SQL queries on a SingleStoreDB database directly using the existing `SparkSession` object.
 The method `executeSinglestoreQuery` uses the database defined in the `SparkContext` object you use. `executeSinglestoreQueryDB` allows you to specify the database that will be used for querying.
 The following examples demonstrate their usage (assuming you already have